Academic Tailored

 Back to Top or Back to Framework

-Maryborough Education Centre (MEC) acknowledges the Jaara People of the Dja Dja Wurrung., the traditional custodians of the land on which our school stands.
+Maryborough Education Centre (MEC) acknowledges the Djaara People of the Dja Dja Wurrung., the traditional custodians of the land on which our school stands.
 We would like to pay our respects to their elders past, present and future.
 MEC extends this acknowledgement to all Aboriginal and Torres Strait Islander people who are part of the school community.
 We acknowledge and support the continuation of cultural, spiritual and educational practices of Aboriginal and Torres Strait Islander peoples.

 We are proud to acknowledge all of the Aboriginal or Torres Strait Islander students and their families within the MEC community.
 We want all students and families, to feel celebrated and safe.
 We seek and create opportunities to celebrate the strength and the potential of our Aboriginal and Torres Strait Islander students, and our students becoming emerging young leaders within the First Nations Peoples.